senation-labs/.github/profile/README.md

   <img src="./banner.gif" alt="Senation Labs Animation" width="100%" />
 </p>

-# 👋 Welcome to Senation Labs
+# 👋 Welcome to Senation Lab

 <p align="center">
-  Senation Labs is a tight-knit team of four delivering cross-platform mobile and web solutions with Flutter and React Native.
+  Senation Lab is a tight-knit team of four delivering cross-platform mobile and web solutions with Flutter and React Native.
 </p>

 ---

 ## 📖 About Us

-Senation Labs was founded in 2024 to empower businesses with robust, user-centric applications.
+Senation Lab was founded in 2024 to empower businesses with robust, user-centric applications.

 Our mission is to accelerate innovation by crafting beautiful, high-performance software experiences that delight users and drive growth.